-- 123. The project would likely not generate potential adverse trans-boundary or global environmental impacts and the possibility that the project may result in secondary or consequential development activities that could lead to adverse social and environmental effects, is also very limited.
-The project is also unlikely to generate cumulative impacts with other known existing or planned activities in the area. - 124.
+- 123. Based on the Environmental and Social screening process, it has been determined that the currently-formulated parts of the proposed project have limited potential for causing adverse impacts to the environment, natural habitats and/or ecosystems and ecosystem services.
+Rather, the project will likely have significant benefits in regards to enhancing natural habitats and ecosystems services through improved and more efficient use of water resources.
+Given that the project has a few, potential adverse impacts, which are small in scale, not widespread, and easily mitigated the project should be considered a Category B project, with only limited assessment required.
+Regardless, risks will be monitored according to potential impacts noted in the ESMF report (Annex 7). - 124.
+The project is not expected to generate potential adverse trans-boundary or global environmental impacts or secondary or consequential development activities that could lead to adverse social and environmental effects.
+The project is also unlikely to generate cumulative impacts with other known existing or planned activities in the area. - 125.
 The proposed project will not result in significant greenhouse gas emissions nor would exacerbate climate change impacts, but rather has been designed to mitigate anticipated impacts of climate change.
-Furthermore, the benefits from improved agriculture and land management can include reduced green-house gas emissions from the soil and improved carbon storage.
-The project will therefore indirectly increase social and environmental resilience to climate change now and in the future through mitigation benefits, in addition to its explicit goal of enhancing environmental and social resilience in the face of climate change through adaptive agricultural practices. - 125.
-The project does not involve large-scale infrastructure development, but may involve some small-scale infrastructure in pilot/demonstration plots.
-The project will not involve support for employment or livelihoods that may pose a potential risk to health and safety of communities and/or individuals or to biodiversity and ecosystem functions. - 126.
-The project will not potentially involve temporary or permanent physical displacement, nor will there be the need for land acquisition- even in the absence of physical relocation.
-Project demonstration activities will be implemented on state land under the management of the Ministry of Agriculture and Environment Protection, which would not exacerbate land tenure arrangements and/or community-based property rights/customary rights to land, territories and/or resources. - 127.
+Furthermore, the benefits from improved agriculture and land management can include reduced greenhouse gas emissions from the soil and improved carbon storage.
+The project will therefore indirectly increase social and environmental resilience to climate change, in addition to its explicit goal of enhancing environmental and social resilience in the face of climate change through adaptive agricultural practices. - 126.
+The project will not involve any large-scale infrastructure development, but may involve some small-scale infrastructure in pilot/demonstration plots, which will be assessed on a siteby-site basis.
+The project will not involve support for employment or livelihoods that may pose a potential risk to health and safety of communities and/or individuals or to biodiversity and ecosystem functions. - 127.
+The project will not involve either temporary or permanent physical displacement, nor will there be the need for land acquisition- even in the absence of physical relocation.
+Project demonstration activities will be implemented on state land under the management of the Ministry of Agriculture and Environment Protection, which would not exacerbate land tenure arrangements and/or community-based property rights/customary rights to land, territories and/or resources. - 128.
 There is some possibility of restriction of access to water through the introduction of tariffs for water supply services to water users, and such a tariff which regulates water use is essential to ensuring future supply for all rural farmers.
-Regardless, the possibility of marginalization will be monitored, as well as accounted for in the tariff structure, to ensure that the most vulnerable water users are not marginalized, through the incorporation of ability-to-pay data gathered through consultation. - 128.
-More detailed environmental and social assessment, which may take the form of an Environmental and Social Impact Assessment (ESIA) depending on the scale and type of infrastructure, will be undertaken with regards to any direct investments in infrastructure (e.g. demonstration plot development) as to ensure that potential direct and indirect negative impacts are mitigated.
-For further information on environmental and social risk mitigation, please refer to the Social and Environmental Screening Report Annex 7. - C. Describe or provide an analysis of the cost-effectiveness of the proposed project / programme.
+Regardless, the possibility of marginalization will be monitored, as well as accounted for in the tariff structure, to ensure that the most vulnerable water users are not marginalized, through the incorporation of ability-to-pay data gathered through consultation. - 129.
+More detailed environmental and social assessment, which may take the form of an Environmental and Social Impact Assessment (ESIA) depending on the scale and type of infrastructure, will be undertaken with regards to any direct investments in infrastructure (e.g. demonstration plot development) so as to ensure that potential direct and indirect negative impacts are identified and mitigated.
+For further information on environmental and social risk mitigation, please refer to the ESMF Report, and the screening checklist for USPs in Annex 7.

+C. Describe or provide an analysis of the cost-effectiveness of the proposed project / programme.